President Biden has signed The American Rescue Plan of 2021.

 That said, these subsidies do look more like discounts, rather than credits.
 It is important to have help evaluating the options, since there are actually more products today than ever before on the Marketplace.

 The American Rescue Plan has increased subsidies for 2021 and 2022 by lowering the percentage of income limit.
 It is effective immediately and rolls out as quickly as each impacted government agency can arrange it.
-Additionally, individuals will not be expected to re-enroll in order to receive these new discounts.

 Here is a practical application for the example above.
 Instead of the limit being around 10%, it would lower to 6% instead—which is only $400 per month.
 But the silver benchmark is still $1,000, which means the subsidy increases from $333 per month up to $600 per month to bridge the gap.